jhpyle/docassemble/_docs/config.md

 option on their user profile to configure second-factor authentication.
-To configure which roles have the option of using second factor authentication, set `two factor authentication roles` to the full list of roles.
+To configure which roles have the option of using second factor authentication, set `two factor authentication roles` to the full list of roles you want to be able to use the feature.

 {% highlight yaml %}
 two factor authentication: True